Centrifugal force: Weight of an object at the poles and on the equator

 If an object is weighed with a simple spring balance at one of the Earth's poles, there are two forces acting on the object: the Earth's gravity, which acts in a downward direction, and the equal and opposite restoring force in the spring, acting upward.
 Since the object is stationary and not accelerating, there is no net force acting on the object and the force from the spring is equal in magnitude to the force of gravity on the object.
 In this case, the balance shows the value of the force of gravity on the object.

 When the same object is weighed on the equator, the same two real forces act upon the object.
 However, the object is moving in a circular path as the Earth rotates and therefore experiencing a centripetal acceleration.
 When considered in an inertial frame (that is to say, one that is not rotating with the Earth), the non-zero acceleration means that force of gravity will not balance with the force from the spring.
 In order to have a net centripetal force, the magnitude of the restoring force of the spring must be less than the magnitude of force of gravity.
-Less restoring force in the spring is reflected on the scale as less weight — about 0.3% less at the equator than at the poles.
-In the Earth reference frame (in which the object being weighed is at rest), the object does not appear to be accelerating, however the two real forces, gravity and the force from the spring, are the same magnitude and do not balance.
+This reduced restoring force in the spring is reflected on the scale as less weight — about 0.3% less at the equator than at the poles.
+In the Earth reference frame (in which the object being weighed is at rest), the object does not appear to be accelerating; however, the two real forces, gravity and the force from the spring, are the same magnitude and do not balance.
 The centrifugal force must be included to make the sum of the forces be zero to match the apparent lack of acceleration.

 Note: In fact, the observed weight difference is more — about 0.53%.
 Earth's gravity is a bit stronger at the poles than at the equator, because the Earth is not a perfect sphere, so an object at the poles is slightly closer to the center of the Earth than one at the equator; this effect combines with the centrifugal force to produce the observed weight difference.

-Derivation
+Formulation

 For the following formalism, the rotating frame of reference is regarded as a special case of a non-inertial reference frame that is rotating relative to an inertial reference frame denoted the stationary frame.